UAE banker seeks help to get Internet in Gaza for aid workers; Elon Musk responds with a promise

 A banker and investor by profession, Hamad usually tweets about business and investments.
 However, since the Israel-Hamas war began on October 7, he has also been posting news.

-“At a time when people around the world are being fired for voicing support for the Palestinian people, I am grateful to be in a country which unequivocally stands up for them,” he said.
-“The UAE has had various initiatives like Tarahum for Gaza to collect aid and has also been taking a stand for the people who are being bombed indiscriminately.”
+"At a time when people around the world are being fired for taking a side, I am grateful to be in a country which unequivocally stands up for peace,” he said.
+“The UAE has had various initiatives like Tarahum for Gaza to collect aid and has always been an advocate for peace in the region."

 Hamad also said that Musk was one of the brightest minds in the world.
 “He is one of the best entrepreneurs of our times and one of the best capital allocators of all times,” he said.